anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Know how to listen, and you will profit even from those who talk badly.
+Quote: In the business world, everyone is paid in two coins: cash and experience.
+Take the experience first; the cash will come later.

-By: Plutarch
+By: Harold Geneen